heemo521/Traveler/README.md

 - The detail screen includes swipeable oversized images implemented with `collection view` of the destination, as well as its category, address, and a map view.
 - A back button in the top left corner allows the user to go back to the previous screen.

-### Light / Dark Mode
+### Light/Dark Mode
- - The colors for the application are set using the system coloring to allow user's to view the application that is consistent with the phone's setting.
-Global variable is used to easily change overall color with ease
+ - The colors for the application are set using the system coloring, allowing users to view the application in a style that is consistent with their phone's setting.
+A global variable is used to easily manage and change overall color scheme.
- - Please see the `ColorPalette` section under **Architecture** and ***Demo*** section below
+ - For more information on the implementation and examples of the application in dark/light mode, see the `ColorPalette` section under **Architecture** and the **Demo** section.

 ## Architecture